nbatta/szar/README.md

 python tests/testCounts.py
 ```

-to run a test of the modules.
+to run the same tests as in your original IPython notebook.